moustafa-m/MECH3895_project/README.md

 **NOTE:** The markers will not appear again if unchecked in Rviz, this is because they are published once per plan.

 ### Gazebo Geometries Plugin
 This is a world plugin that was made to obtain collision geometries of all the objects.
 The geometries are all obtained as box shapes even if the object itself is not a box, this is to simplify the collision detection process.
-The geometries are visualised in Rviz through by plugin.
+The geometries are visualised in Rviz by this plugin.

 The plugin attempts to get Object Oriented Bounding Boxes (OOBB), if it is unable to, Axis Aligned Bounding Boxes (AABB) are obtained instead.